AlexsLemonade/alsf-scpca/workflows/rnaseq-ref-index/README.md

 ## Indexing

 Currently, only salmon indexing is implemented, without decoys.
-The workflow expects to find the following reference sequence files:
+The workflow expects to find the following reference sequence files, and will build indexes for each, currently with versions having 31 bp and 23 bp kmer sizes for each index:

 - **cdna** at `s3://nextflow-ccdl-data/reference/homo_sapiens/ensembl-100/fasta/Homo_sapiens.GRCh38.cdna.all.fa.gz`
 - **txome** at `s3://nextflow-ccdl-data/reference/homo_sapiens/ensembl-100/fasta/Homo_sapiens.GRCh38.txome.fa.gz`